 Our world, as well as all living things such as animals, birds, insects, trees, and plants, were created by nature.
 They all have the right to live their lives as they see fit, but the human being is the most perplexing of all living creatures.
 For our own needs and greed, we humans are killing nature, and we will pay the price in the form of catastrophe.
-Here we have provided both long and short essay on effects of Global Warming for students of Class 1 to 12.
+Here we have provided both long and short essays on the effects of Global Warming for students of Classes 1 to 12.

 Long Effect of Global Warming Essay in English

 As carbon dioxide (CO2) and other air pollution and greenhouse gases build up in the atmosphere, they absorb sunlight and solar radiation that has bounced off the earth's surface, resulting in global warming.
 Normally, this radiation will disperse into space, but these contaminants, which can remain in the atmosphere for years or decades, trap the heat and cause the earth to get hotter.
 The greenhouse effect is the result of this.

 So, What causes Global Warming?

 For decades, the world has been shifting.
 The natural rotation of the sun causes global warming by changing the strength of sunlight and bringing it closer to the earth.

 Greenhouse emissions are another contributor to global warming.

 Carbon monoxide and sulphur dioxide are greenhouse gases that absorb solar heat rays and prevent them from escaping the earth's surface.
 The earth's temperature has increased as a result of this.

 Another factor that contributes to global warming is volcanic eruptions.
 A single volcanic eruption, for example, can release a significant amount of carbon dioxide and ash into the atmosphere.

 As carbon dioxide levels rise, the earth's temperature rises, and greenhouse gases absorb solar radiation.